Omega97/PasGen-2020/README.md

 Note: Ctrl isn't a char on it's own, but it can be used in combination with almost any other character (like Ctrl + A, Ctrl + Tab, Ctrl + Arrow, Ctrl + F5, Ctrl + Shift + 5, ...)

+Note: likewise, Shift isn't a char on it's own, bat it modifies most of the other characters (like Shift + 5, Shift + F7)